Skip to:

 UniCredit has signed a partnership with CVA for the supply of electricity produced from renewable sources.
 The collaboration with CVA, a green power company based in the Aosta Valley, will result in the construction of three new solar plants in Piedmont, Lombardy and Sicily.

-The new solar plants with a total capacity of 25MW will be operational in 2023, providing 35GWh per year to supply the energy demand of UniCredit data centres in Verona, covering around 20% of the bank's total electricity consumption in Italy.
+The new solar plants with a total capacity of 25MW will be operational in 2024, providing 35GWh per year to supply the energy demand of UniCredit data centres in Verona, covering around 20% of the bank's total electricity consumption in Italy.
 CVA will sell green energy to UniCredit at a set price, optimising the risk profile of the investment in its assets.
 This is the first time that a financial institution has committed to a corporate PPA (Power Purchase Agreement) in Italy.
-Discover more about our Press Release here.

 New beautiful suburban houses with solar panels on the roof